All Episodes

 Andrea Mitchell said that Cuba's only major problem is the U.S. embargo.

-Um, it's certainly true from my visits here, uh, that the government runs its business as usual.
+She said, officials are pointing out, it's certainly true from my visits here, that the government runs its business as usual.

 They've managed this succession rather well.

-Raul Castro's here today, and other leaders are very much in charge.
+Raul Castro is here today, and other leaders are very much in charge.

-You know, folks, if our economic embargo were lifted, if only that, why communism could flourish and work its wonders, and the drive-by media still depressed over the collapse of the Soviet Union could maybe point south to Havana and say, see, it works.
+And the drive-by media, still depressed over the collapse of the Soviet Union, could maybe point south to Havana and say, see, it works.

 Cuba's only major problem is the U.S. embargo.